 World COPD Day

-World COPD Day provides us with an opportunity to highlight the important role that UK research plays in combating this worldwide disease, whilst also taking a look at how this particular area of research is evolving.
-An emphasis towards more patient-focused outcomes is emerging.
-As a result, new novel approaches and devices are now a major feature of COPD research.
+World COPD Day provides us with an opportunity to highlight the important role that UK research plays in combating this worldwide disease and how new novel approaches and devices are now a major feature of COPD research.

 The revolutionary “real-world” Salford Lung Study is held aloft as the first of its kind globally.
-By the same token, a handful of exciting studies using new innovative medical technologies (valves and coils) are now being rolled out for NHS patients to access.
-It’s for that reason that we’ve decided to shine a spotlight on these two areas of COPD research on World COPD Day.
+By the same token, a handful of exciting studies using new innovative medical technologies are now being rolled out for NHS patients to access.

 Respiratory disorders research isn’t just about COPD; it covers all disorders including asthma, bronchiectasis, cystic fibrosis, lung disease and infections, lung cancer, pleural disease and breathing disorders.